Our Daughters, Like Pillars

 Lyndsay Allyn Cox

-Lyndsay Allyn Cox she/they (Zelda Shaw) Huntington: Witch, The 54th in ‘22 (Dream Boston audio play).
+Lyndsay Allyn Cox she/they (Zelda Shaw) Huntington: Our Daughters, Like Pillars, Witch, The 54th in ‘22 (Dream Boston audio play).
 Regional: Bright Half Life (Actors’ Shakespeare Project), Three Musketeers (Greater Boston Stage Company), Caroline, Or Change (Moonbox Productions), Winter People (Boston Playwrights’ Theatre)

 Julian Parker he/him (Paul King) is making his Huntington Theatre debut.
 Chicago: Pass Over, Gospel of Franklin, Blacktop Sky, Head of Passes (Steppenwolf Theatre Company), An Octoroon, Genesis, Dutchman, The Brothers Size (Definition Theatre Company)